Ultimate fate of the universe: Big Slurp

-This theory posits that the universe currently exists in a false vacuum and that it could become a true vacuum at any moment.
+This theory posits that the universe exists in a false vacuum and that it could become a true vacuum at any moment.

-In order to best understand the false vacuum collapse theory, one must first understand the Higgs field which permeates the universe.
-Much like an electromagnetic field, it varies in strength based upon its potential.
+The Higgs field which permeates the universe is much like an electromagnetic field: it varies in strength based upon its potential.
 A true vacuum exists so long as the universe exists in its lowest energy state, in which case the false vacuum theory is irrelevant.
-However, if the vacuum is not in its lowest energy state (a false vacuum), it could tunnel into a lower-energy state.
-This is called vacuum decay.
+However, if the vacuum is not in its lowest energy state (a false vacuum), it could tunnel into a lower-energy state, otherwise known as vacuum decay.
 This has the potential to fundamentally alter the universe: in some scenarios, even the various physical constants could have different values, severely affecting the foundations of matter, energy, and spacetime.
 It is also possible that all structures will be destroyed instantaneously, without any forewarning.

-However, only a portion of the universe would be destroyed by the Big Slurp while most of the universe would still be unaffected because galaxies located further than 4,200 megaparsecs (13 billion light-years) away from each other are moving away from each other faster than the speed of light while the Big Slurp itself cannot expand faster than the speed of light.
-To place this in context, the size of the observable universe is currently about 46 billion light years in all directions from earth.
-The universe is thought to be that size or larger.
+However, only a portion of the universe would be destroyed by the Big Slurp while most of the universe would still be unaffected because galaxies located further than 4.2 gigaparsecs (13 billion light-years) away from each other are moving away from each other faster than the speed of light while the Big Slurp itself cannot expand faster than the speed of light.
+To place this in context, the size of the observable universe is currently about 46 billion light years in all directions from Earth.